Your Goals | The How To Guide To Fulfillment

 Knowing what you want sounds simple, but the act of defining it in detail is the essential first step towards making it happen.

-Over time, I refined my list of goals and strategies to achieve them.
+Over time, I refined my list of goals and strategies as they were either achieve or became irrelevant.
 I learned to focus on fulfilment and continue to simplify and streamline my commitments.
 I had some help by adopting frameworks from Cal Newport, Steven Covey and Tony Robbins and eventually developed the system that I offer to you to try below.

 It has been many years since I first started to physically write down my goals to find what works best for me.
 I’m excited to share these tips and tools, hoping they will also help you change your life and mind.